emacs-mirror/emacs/mps/manual/source/topic/critical.rst

 What makes the critical path critical
 -------------------------------------

-In order to determine which object can be recycled, the :term:`garbage collector` has to frequently examine a very large number of pointers in the program's objects.
+In order to determine which objects can be recycled, the :term:`garbage collector` has to frequently examine a very large number of pointers in the program's objects.
 It does this by :term:`scanning <scan>` memory, both allocated objects and :term:`roots <root>` (such as the